HeimgardTechnologiesAS/homecontrol-mqtt/README.md

 - [Wattle](https://wattle.com/)

 ### Why this library
-HomeControl provides an open source Arduino library for integration with Your smart home.
+HomeControl provides an open source Arduino library for integration with your smart home.
 This library enables microcontrollers, with MQTT capability, to connect to the HomeControl system.
-This gives You, as a user, the ability to use HomeControl solution for home automation with Your DIY hardware.
-You can use gateway and app to have control and feedback over all Your devices.
+This gives you, as a user, the ability to use HomeControl solution for home automation with your DIY hardware.
+You can use gateway and app to have control and feedback over all your devices.
 It runs on super-low cost hardware and can be used to integrate Your existing projects.

 ### MQTT
 MQTT is a machine-to-machine (M2M)/"Internet of Things" open source connectivity protocol.
 It was designed as an extremely lightweight publish/subscribe messaging transport.
 It is useful for connections with remote locations where a small code footprint is required and/or network bandwidth is at a premium.